carloskiki/rfcs/text/3759-cargo-supported-targets.md

 [`getrandom`](https://github.com/rust-random/getrandom/blob/9fb4a9a2481018e4ab58d597ecd167a609033149/src/backends.rs#L156-L160)
 is an example of a crate utilizing this method.

-Locally, users can already specify which targets they want to build for by default using the `target` field in `cargo`'s `config.toml` file.
-This setting is only a local configuration however, and does not affect packages published on `crates.io`.
-On nightly, the `per-package-target` feature defines the `default-target` field of the `[package]` table in `Cargo.toml` to specify the default target for a package.
-Both of these options can be overwritten by the `--target` flag, and only work for a single target-triple.

-The `per-package-target` feature also defines the `force-target` field, which is supposed to force the package to build for the specific target-triple.
-This does not interact well when used in dependencies, as one would expect a dependency to be built for the same target as the package. `supported-targets` supersedes `force-target` because instead of enforcing a single target, it enforces a set of targets.

 I am not aware of a package manager that solves this issue like in this RFC.
 In other system level languages, vendoring dependencies is a common practice, and the user would be responsible for ensuring that the dependencies are compatible with the target.
 For interpreted languages, this is a non-issue because any platform being able